axmahr/axmahr.github.io/content/posts/asyncrat-detection.md

 Sending valid C2 packets that are blindly processed by the server is only possible for AsyncRAT/DcRAT/VenomRAT.
 QuasarRAT on the other side requires that the client is actually a valid client beacon.
 Nevertheless there is also another possibility to identify QuasarRAT:
 A QuasarRAT server doesn't begin processing a packet sent by a client until 4 or more bytes are received since a QuasarRAT packet (inside TLS) always begins with 4 bytes indicating the size of the following payload.
 And when these 4 bytes don't match the actual payload size, the server disconnects.
 Thus, a possible indicator for identifying a QuasarRAT server is to send 3 bytes of data to the server.
 When the connection keeps established and is closed by the server once a fourth byte is sent, the server might be QuasarRAT.

-I combined this approach with other fingerprint- and ceritificate-based indicators to an overall detection tool which identifies servers of the QuasarRAT family.
+I combined this approach with other fingerprint- and ceritificate-based indicators to an overall detection tool which identifies QuasarRAT, AsyncRAT, DcRAT and VenomRAT servers.
 You can find it here: https://github.com/axmahr/QuasarRAT-Family-Detection